chengkuangan/Tutorials/camel-dbz/camel/README.md

-# Camel
+# Camel with Debezium Connector

-Demo Camel implementation with Debezium PostgreSQL Connector.
+This provide sample on how to implement CDC using Debezium PostgresSQL Connector extension for Apache Camel in Quarkus framework